Thomas Cup: Successful national teams

+Bold text denotes team was host country.

 Team appearances at the final stages

-As of the 2022 championship, 29 teams have advanced to the final tournaments over the competition's history.
-Among them, Denmark has reached this final stage in all 32 competitions (and without ever receiving a bye to it).
+As of the 2024 championship, 30 teams have advanced to the final tournaments over the competition's history.
+Among them, Denmark has reached this final stage in all 33 competitions (and without ever receiving a bye to it).
 Indonesia and China have also advanced to the final stage in each competition that they have entered.
-Geographically, 10 Asian nations have qualified to play at the final venue.
-Nine European nations have done so.
-The United States, Canada, Peru and Mexico are the only Pan-American teams to have reached this stage, and New Zealand, Australia and Tahiti have been the only teams to represent Oceania.
-South Africa, Nigeria, and Algeria have qualified from the African zone.
-The 2020 Thomas Cup saw Tahiti debuted in the championship.
+Geographically, 10 Asian and European teams have qualified to play at the final venue.
+The United States, Canada, Peru and Mexico are the only Pan-American teams to have reached this stage, while New Zealand, Australia and Tahiti have been the only teams to represent Oceania.
+South Africa, Nigeria, and Algeria are the three teams which have qualified from the African zone.

-Below is the list of teams that have appeared in the final stage of Thomas Cup as of the 2022 tournament.
+Below is the list of teams that have appeared in the final stage of Thomas Cup as of the 2024 tournament.